by H. Slack | Magazine article – Jan 2015

 Tithing is popular because of greed.
 Greedy men have crept in among us, false teachers and false prophets who are peddling the gospel and teaching heresy for their own gain.
 Peter in his second letter says, they are experts in greed, making merchandise of us with fabricated stories.
 They often tell exaggerated stories about how tithing has worked for them.
 The truth is however, if we tithe to them only they become richer and us poorer.

-They argue that tithing is not law because it was practiced by Abram before the giving of the law when he give a tenth to the king of Salem.
+They argue that tithing is not law because it was practiced by Abram before the giving of the law when he gave a tenth to the king of Salem.
 Consider however, that the Sabbath was also before the law and one much greater than Abram set the example.
 God Himself set the example when He rested on the seventh day, so why do these false teachers insist on tithing but not on keeping the Sabbath?
 Note also that Abram gave a tenth of his war spoils to the king of Salem once, he did not give a tenth of his harvest and flock every month or year.
 Circumcision was practiced before the law was given so why do they not insist on that?
 Answer.
 Because tithing is a much more effective way of plundering our pockets while filling theirs.

 FOR LOVE’S SAKE